manavmanocha/comprodls-sdk/README.md

 ```
 If you are not using AMD modules, "comproDLS" object is avaialable in window itself.
 #### In Node.js
-After you've installed the SDK, you can require the comproDLS package in your application using require():
+After you've installed the SDK, you can require the comproDLS module in your application using require():
 ```
 var comproDLS = require('comprodls-sdk');
 ```
-### Get Access token
+### Getting Access token
-Use *getAccessToken* function to get a valid access token.
+Use *getAccessToken* function to get a access token.
 Following is sample code:
 ```
 /***
 * Get access token using SDK
-* Example Parameters
+* Parameters
 *      organisationid: org1
 *      username: student1
 *      password: mypassword
 **/
 comproDLS.getAccessToken('org1', 'student1', 'mypassword').then(
     function success(response) {
-          //Persist access_token to use it in subsequent calls var access_token = response.access_token;
+          //You need to persist access_token to use it in subsequent calls var access_token = response.access_token;

           //Access token will be expired after this time